The new Event Secretary is -

-The third to eighth running of the Three Rings of Shap took place in June 2007 - 2012.
+The third to eleventh running of the Three Rings of Shap took place in June 2007 - 2015.
 Reports can be found on the appropriate pages.
 The format remains the same, the main Challenge being to complete all three Rings (a distance of 100 Kilometres) within 26 hours.
 We also, of course, accept and encourage entries from those who only wish to walk one or two Rings.

 Jenny Mills (Cornwall & Devon) kindly wrote at length about her day and made several kind comments about another 'Wonderful Shap' including -